opendragon/mdns/README.md

 To send a DNS-SD service discovery request use `mDNS::discovery_send`.
 This will send a single multicast packet (single PTR question record for `_services._dns-sd._udp.local.`) requesting a unicast response.

 To read discovery responses use `mDNS::discovery_recv`.
 All records received since last call will be piped to the callback supplied in the function call.
-The entry type will be one of `MDNS_ENTRYTYPE_ANSWER`, `MDNS_ENTRYTYPE_AUTHORITY` and `MDNS_ENTRYTYPE_ADDITIONAL`.
+The entry type will be one of `kEntryTypeAnswer`, `kEntryTypeAuthority` and `kEntryTypeAdditional`.

 ### Query

 To send a one-shot mDNS query for a single record use `mDNS::query_send`.
 This will send a single multicast packet for the given record and name (for example PTR record for `_http._tcp.local.`).
 You can optionally pass in a query ID for the query for later filtering of responses (even though this is discouraged by the RFC), or pass 0 to be fully compliant.
 The function returns the query ID associated with this query, which if non-zero can be used to filter responses in `mDNS::query_recv`.
 If the socket is bound to port 5353 a multicast response is requested, otherwise a unicast response.

 To read query responses use `mDNS::query_recv`.
 All records received since last call will be piped to the callback supplied in the function call.
 If `query_id` parameter is non-zero the function will filter out any response with a query ID that does not match the given query ID.
-The entry type will be one of `MDNS_ENTRYTYPE_ANSWER`, `MDNS_ENTRYTYPE_AUTHORITY` and `MDNS_ENTRYTYPE_ADDITIONAL`.
+The entry type will be one of `kEntryTypeAnswer`, `kEntryTypeAuthority` and `kEntryTypeAdditional`.

 Note that a socket opened for one-shot queries from an emphemeral port will not recieve any unsolicited answers (announces) as these are sent as a multicast on port 5353.